jmlundberg/p2375/README.md

 - https://github.com/cplusplus/papers/issues/1045

+Contact

-Contact lundberj@gmail.com, or at https://www.includecpp.org/discord/
+lundberj@gmail.com , or at https://www.includecpp.org/discord/, or https://www.linkedin.com/in/johanml/

 ## Topics and discussion of comments on revision R0: